What Is IFTTT?

 - Geofencing when you go to a certain place

-IF This, Then That is a free service that helps you set up event chains.
+IF This, Then That is a mostly free service that helps you set up event chains.
 It doesn’t work with everything, but it’s incredibly convenient for making your smart home smarter.

 We’re sure you still have questions, so here’s some extra info about IFTTT.

 Download the IFTTT app, then create an account.
 (It’s free.)
 As we mentioned earlier, you’ll both have access to existing applets and be able to create your own.

 When you make a custom applet, it can use one simple conditional statement, or it can be more complicated with multiple actions.
 It’s all up to you.

 Is IFTTT compatible with Z-Wave?
 Is IFTTT compatible with Zigbee?